primefaces/primefaces/docs/9_0/components/ajaxbehavior.md

 </h:inputText>
 <h:outputText id="out" value="#{bean.text}" />
 ```
-In the example above, each time the input changes, an ajax request is sent to the server.
+In the example above, each time the input changes, an AJAX request is sent to the server.
 When the
 response is received output text with id "out" is updated with value of the input.

 ## Listener